Evergrande Group: Financial problems and audits

-In summer of 2021, payments due on its debt, estimated in the hundreds of billions of dollars, resulted in the Evergrande liquidity crisis.
-This was one of the reasons for a drop in many stock market indices on 20 September 2021.
 On 21 October 2021, Evergrande announced that a $2.6 billion asset sale that would have been used to pay an $83 million interest payment it missed in September, 2021 had failed to close.
 On 10 November 2021, Evergrande defaulted on 3 more bonds after missing the grace period for interest payments.
-Although major news outlets reported they fulfilled the payments after the deadline, these claims can not be verified because anonymous sources are cited in the major financial media outlets about the bond payments since September.
+A major news outlet reported they fulfilled the payments after the deadline.

-Although the scale of debt is huge, from the perspective of financial data alone, Evergrande has not yet reached the point of "insolvency".
-According to the aforementioned financial report, Evergrande's current land reserve is worth RMB 456.8 billion, and together with 146 old reform projects, the total value of the land reserve is nearly RMB 2 trillion.
+In November 2021, although the scale of debt was huge, from the perspective of financial data alone, Evergrande had not yet reached the point of "insolvency".
+According to the aforementioned financial report, Evergrande's land reserve was worth RMB 456.8 billion, and together with 146 old reform projects, the total value of the land reserve was nearly RMB 2 trillion.
 In addition, there are many completed commercial properties and holdings, such as the headquarters building in Hong Kong, worth around RMB 10 billion.

 On 17 December 2021, Evergrande was officially declared to be in default by S&P Global after missing a bond payment earlier in the month.
 On 3 January 2022, Evergrande shares were suspended from trading, without a reason being provided by the company.
-They resumed trading a day later and stock prices rose by 10%.
+Trading resumed a day later and its stock price rose by 10%.
 On 15 March 2022, Evergrande's share price sank to a new all-time low of HK$1.16 (US$0.15), down from a high of over HK$31 in October 2017.

 On 30 March 2022, Evergrande announced the decision to sell its Crystal City Project in Hangzhou for 3.66 billion yuan to Zhejiang Zhejian Real Estate Group and Zhejiang Construction Engineering Group, using the proceeds to repay construction debt of 920.7 million yuan to Zhejiang Construction Engineering.
 The deal is expected to post a gain of about 216 million yuan.

+In January 2023, PwC quit in disagreement over the audit of Evergrande's 2021 accounts.

+In July 2023 it became known that Evergrade made a loss of 476 billion yuan in 2021 and 106 billion yuan in 2022.

+On 17 August 2023, Evergrande filed for Chapter 15 bankruptcy in New York.

+On 28 September 2023, trading in Evergrande shares was suspended after a report was released stating that its chairman, Hui, was under police investigation for suspicion of crimes.

+In February 2024, Evergrande liquidators prepared for a potential lawsuit against its former auditor PwC.